VasilGVasilev/realEstate/tasks.md

 # Website is mainly nice UI with a few requests to DB on two pages

+## Architecture
+Use Next.js but with client components for initial version.

 ## Building approach:
 - Chose **Next.js** due to Tailwind compatibility, but turn off SSR and do static export when deploying
 - Decide on a CSS superset **Tailwind** or SASS based mainly on the instruments' capability to deliver seamless mobile resposniveness, but also useMap for mapping pictures to relevant routes.